decisionmechanics/ACIC-2308-2/README.md

-# ACIC-2308-2
+# ACIC language switch example (#2308)

-ACIC language switch example
+Sample code allowing a user to switch language where the switch in made in application GUI with a select list of languages?